-Two major trends in AI customer service software that will continue to grow in 2021 are chatbots and virtual assistants.
-Here’s a closer look at how both technologies can automate business functions and boost CX:
+The two major growing customer experience trends in 2021 within the AI customer service software industry are chatbots and virtual assistants.
+Here’s a closer look at how both technologies can automate business functions and boost CX initiatives:

 Businesses in various sectors have already employed chatbots to better deliver on customer needs and improve the speed at which business can help consumers.

 The chatbot market size is projected to grow from $2.6 billion in 2019 to $9.4 billion by 2024.
 We’ll see businesses using chatbots to cut operational costs and streamline customer service processes.
 They can’t completely replace humans, but chatbots can:

 Provide instant answers to simple customer queries, 24/7